ywjheart/chromiumOS_dualboot/readme.md

 Add a boot entry to your grub, or grub4win according the info on the screen.

 6. Use following commands to update an existing installation.
 Suggest to use it only for reinstalling or updating the same chromiumsOS distro.
-You may be unable to boot if update across different ChromiumOS distro, say, change from cloudready to wayneOS, or to fydeOS.
+You may be unable to boot if update across different ChromiumOS distros, say, change from cloudready to wayneOS, or to fydeOS.

 sudo bash chromeos-update.sh -src cloudready-free-92.4.45-64bit.bin -dst /media/ubuntu/Cloudready/cloudready.img

 Notes:
-1. The packages are from Brunch project v93. you can always replace them.
+1. The files in the packages directory are from Brunch project v93. you can always replace them.
-The patches are from Brunch project v93, most of them have been removed in order to remove ChromeOS compatibility (Brunch project is preferred).
+The files in the patches directory are from Brunch project v93, most of them have been removed in order to remove ChromeOS compatibility (Brunch project is preferred).
 You may add back but require code view to make sure they are working (pay attention to /proc/version, /proc/cmdline).
+You can use create_release_package.sh and latest rootc.img from Brunch project to create a latest package.

 2. Report issues here if you have problem on scripts provided by this project.
 Send feedback to Brunch project only if your hardware is not supported by current kernels, either 5.4 or 5.10.